-As stated in Section 3.15 above, operation of the emergency standby engine is limited to 100 hours or less per calendar year for non-emergency purposes.
-However, the Air Toxic Control Measure for Stationary Compression Ignition Engines (ATCM) limits this engine's maintenance and testing not to exceed 50 hours/year.
-Thus the 100 hours/year requirement of the rule is less stringent than the ATCM's operating limitations for emergency standby engines.
-Therefore, compliance with the applicable ATCM requirements ensures compliance with the 100 hours/year requirement of the rule.
-Therefore, compliance is expected and the following condition will be included on the permit:
+Operation of emergency standby engines are limited to 100 hours or less per calendar year for non-emergency purposes.
+The Air Toxic Control Measure for Stationary Compression Ignition Engines (Stationary ATCM) limits this engine's maintenance and testing to 50 hours/year; therefore, compliance is expected.
+The following condition will be included on the permit:

-• {4920} This engine shall be operated only for testing and maintenance of the engine, required regulatory purposes, and during emergency situations.
+{4920} This engine shall be operated only for testing and maintenance of the engine, required regulatory purposes, and during emergency situations.
 Operation of the engine for maintenance, testing, and required regulatory purposes shall not exceed 50 hours per calendar year.
 [District Rules 2201, 4102, and 4702, and 17 CCR 93115]